 Trip Astute has partnered with CardRatings for our coverage of credit card products.
 Trip Astute and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

 It’s crazy that we’re already in the second quarter of 2019.
 This year seems to be moving quickly!
 With the change in seasons comes time to review the second quarter rotating bonus categories for some of our favorite cash back cards.
-This includes the new bonus categories for the Chase Freedom, Discover It, US Bank Cash+, and Citi Dividend card.
+This includes the new bonus categories for the Chase Freedom, US Bank Cash+, and Citi Dividend card.
 Also, we’ve created free card tools to help you remember the new bonus categories.

 The Chase Freedom is one of my favorite cards.
 I’ve had this card since 2012 and I consider it a workhorse in my wallet.
 It might look like any other 5% rotating bonus card, but if you value Chase Ultimate Reward points at more than one cent, you’ll be earning a lot of value with this card.
 In fact, I would argue that I earn an adjusted rate of 7.5% with this card since I value Chase UR points at 1.5 cents per point.

 For the Chase Freedom card, we’re ending the first quarter bonus categories of gas stations, drug stores, and tolls.
 Starting in April, you’ll earn 5% on grocery stores and home improvement stores.
-The 5% bonus applies for up to $1,500 of qualified spending.
+The 5% bonus applies on up to $1,500 of qualified spending.